A Christmas Carol: A Ghost Story of Christmas

 Is it for children, as well as adults?

 Because it is Dickens, some of the passages can be a bit intense, so I would recommend it for ages 10 and above.
 It is, after all, “a ghost story,” and like all ghost stories, there can be a few scary moments.
 However, the darker passages eventually give way to a more radiant light.
-As Dickens himself wrote in his preface: “May it haunt your houses pleasantly.”
+As Dickens himself wrote in his preface: “May it haunt their houses pleasantly.”

 Are there production values, such as a set, lights and sound?

 Absolutely.
-There is a wonderful set that captures the warmth of a lived-in Victorian parlor, accentuated by video projections, a varied lighting scheme, fog, sound effects, and a scary, funny and inspired soundscape that is both realistic and otherworldly.
+There is a wonderful set that captures the warmth of a lived-in Victorian parlor, accentuated by a varied lighting scheme, sound effects, and a scary, funny and inspired soundscape that is both realistic and otherworldly.
 At times, even various set pieces morph into props for different scenes.
 It is both cinematic and theatrical, abstract and realistic.

 Is there anything else the audience should know?